WeebNetsu/yt-playlist-bgm-player/README.md

 5. Install yt-dlp with `yt-dlp --version || ( sudo wget https://github.com/yt-dlp/yt-dlp/releases/latest/download/yt-dlp -O /usr/local/bin/yt-dlp && sudo chmod a+rx /usr/local/bin/yt-dlp )`
 6. Add $HOME/bin to PATH (if not there already).
 (Put code inside .bashrc to avoid having to do it on every boot)
 7. Reboot

+### Run

+There are 2 ways to run this software, with or without flags.
+Without any flags it will provide a CLI you can use to play your playlists, with flags it will immediately start playing playlists.

+#### Example 1

+`bgmplayer` - this will provide the CLI

+#### Example 2

+`bgmplayer 1 2 --shuffle --loop` - this will play playlist nr 1 and 2, shuffle them and loop them.
+`bgmplayer 1 2 -sl` - this is the short version of the above

+#### Example 3

+`bgmplayer --list` - list all available playlists, if this flag is used, no other flags are allowed

 <span id="howToUpdate"></span>